Bollards, Pedestals & Posts Explained

 A pedestal is a base or support by definition.
 It follows that pedestal lights are short fittings with a simple base, often positioned on wall corners to mark the entrance of a drive, garden, path, or patio.
 They’re sometimes placed along steps or paths, to provide an extra element of safety as well as style.

-The following three products are classed by Lyco as pedestal lights.
+The following products are classed by Lyco as pedestal lights.

-The Birmingham Pedestal Light provides great value as a contemporary luminaire.
-Behind its tough polycarbonate diffuser is a louvred design, which helps to eliminate glare.
-A shortened version of a post light (which is also available in this range), the Birmingham is ideal for marking the edges of paths and drives, or for highlighting plants and grasses.
+The Berlin Pedestal Light provides great value as a contemporary luminaire.
+A shortened version of a post light, the Berlin is ideal for marking the edges of paths and drives, or for highlighting plants and grass.
 Post lights are a better choice among tall plants and shrubs, while pedestal lights work well in open, unobscured areas.

 A versatile and modern pedestal light is the SLV Gloo Pure 44 Pedestal Lantern.
 Perfectly vertical pedestals would look a little odd on top of a wall, but a shaped fitting such as the Gloo is better in this role.
 It can also be used along paths and driveways, with the proviso that its glass diffuser shouldn’t be at great risk of being clumped by a car.
 The opal finish of the glass creates a beautiful soft light, while the anthracite finish of the base blends well with plants and foliage.

 We can’t leave the subject of bollards, pedestals and post lights without peeking at lamp posts.
 Much taller than post lights, these are closer to the older style of street light in size and appearance.
 Their height makes them especially useful where overhanging trees and shrubs would obscure lower lights.
-Below are three lamp posts that Lyco are particularly proud of.
+Below are a couple of lamp posts that Lyco are particularly proud of.

 The Alex Post Lantern closely resembles a traditional cast iron street lamp of yesteryear and is superb at the front of a long driveway.
 It does a good job in illuminating high walls and gateways, ensuring safe entrance for vehicles.
 This IP44 rated light is fully rainproof and comes with a 3-year guarantee against corrosion.